Deepak-SinghDA/PCA-on-cancer-data-set/README.md

 + At the end of the article, you will see the difference between R and Python in terms of performing PCA.
 ## About Data Set
 + The dataset that we use for PCA is directly available in Scikit-learn.
 This dataset contains breast cancer data of 569 females (observations).
-+The dimensionality of the dataset is 30.
++ The dimensionality of the dataset is 30.
-+It means that there are 30 attributes (characteristics) for each female (observation) in the dataset.
++ It means that there are 30 attributes (characteristics) for each female (observation) in the dataset.